💌 Love Philly? Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

-On Tuesday, Feb.
-13, the city plans to mark the return of the repainted LOVE sculpture to its rightful home with a procession through Philadelphia.
+The city will mark the return of Robert Indiana’s iconic LOVE sculpture to its rightful home with a procession through Philadelphia.

-Billy Penn got the early word that the iconic sculpture — now colored red, green and purple — will make a grand tour before finally landing at 16th and JFK, where it will be installed on its granite pedestal and again become one of the region’s most popular photo destinations.
+Billy Penn got the early word that the iconic sculpture will make a grand tour before finally landing at 16th and JFK, where it will be installed on its granite pedestal and again become one of the region’s most popular photo destinations.

 The mini parade, which will show off the newly gleaming structure as it rolls through various parts of the city, will be called “LOVE on the Move.”